参考文献:Nios II Processor Reference Handbook(page 20)

 Floating-Point Instructions

-he Nios II architecture supports single precision floating-point instructions as
+Nios II architecture supports single precision floating-point instructions

 detailed description of the conformance to IEEE 754-1985.